audathuynh/auth/README.md

 ### Problem 2

 I assume that the ticket can be verified that it is from you.
 Is the ticket for me only?
 Can other people steal and use it?
+Can someone just use a ticket which they know it can be verified and send it to me so that I would use the ticket to send my important data in my requests.

 ### Problem 3

 I have loggoned on different browsers, can each ticket unique for each session on each browser?

+### Problem 4

+I have just received a result from you, the server `S`.
+How do I verify that the result is really from `S`, not from someone else for my request data?

+## A proposed solution for authentication

+This will be added later.